 Dollhouses should always be kept indoors because attics, basements, garages, and the hot, moist outdoors are not good places to store a completed dollhouse.
 UV radiation and damp drafts from windows can damage your dollhouse and its finishes.
 Wooden dollhouses are very sensitive to temperature changes and humidity levels.
 If the wood is affected by humidity levels and exposure, the glue loses its effectiveness, causing your dollhouse to fall apart.

 Build your dollhouse when you have adequate space for it.
-If you're moving and have to store your dollhouse temporarily, make sure it’s a temperature controlled storage facility to prevent warping and damage to finishes.
+If you're moving and have to store your dollhouse temporarily, make sure it’s a temperature controlled storage facility, to prevent warping and damage to finishes.

-Even though your dollhouse is made of wood, it's not generally susceptible to termites, because it's not ideal food.
+Even though your dollhouse is made of wood, it's not generally susceptible to termites because it's not ideal food.
 The plywood of your dollhouse is very thin and has a lot of chemicals like stain, glue and wallpaper paste, after assembly.
 Keep a clean environment to protect from other pests that can cause damage.

 Return To Index

 You would think it's a pretty straight forward option for a dollhouse but installing a clear, back cover, to keep dust out and miniatures in, is not as easy as it sounds.
 This is especially true for larger models like the Beacon Hill Dollhouse or L-shaped dollhouses, like the Garfield Dollhouse.

 First, be aware, that if you would like to have a back cover for your dollhouse, you must make that decision before assembly.
 Because of the unique measurements and architectural details of tab and slot dollhouses, it is very rare for them to have perfectly square and even backs.
 You will, more than likely, have to modify certain features in the back of your dollhouse, in order for a back cover to fit properly and this can only be done during assembly, not afterwards.
 Each dollhouse is different, so there is no "one size fits all" option to a back cover.

-- Finding A Back Cover
+- Finding A Back Cover:

 - The best back cover, that will give the most protection, is aesthetically pleasing and will look professional, is a clear acrylic sheet.
 The problem is that they are extremely difficult to find.
 The only place you will find them is at a hardware store, in the windows and doors section.

 - These sheets are large and they will need to be cut to the size of your dollhouse.
-Unfortunately they do not have them thin enough to cut with scissors or a craft knife.
+Unfortunately, they do not have them thin enough to cut with scissors or a craft knife.
 The thinnest one they have still requires professional cutting, preferably with a tool designed for cutting acrylic.

 - Depending on the hardware store you go to, the cutting service may or may not be available.
 I recommend you call the store first to find out if they cut acrylic before you commit to purchasing an expensive acrylic sheet.
-Buy your acrylic from a store that is willing to cut it, unless you can find another option for cutting your acrylic elsewhere.
+Buy your acrylic from a store that is willing to cut it, unless you can find another option for cutting your acrylic sheet elsewhere.

-- Fitting The Back Cover
+- Fitting The Back Cover: